publicsensors/MicrocontrollerKits/MicrocontrollerSetup/README.md

 In light of these advantages and disadvantages, the recommended configuration for PublicSensors instruments is to use a code base fully compiled into mpy-files with the exception of three files:
 - `boot.py` and `main.py`, which are kept as Python scripts so they will be automatically loaded at boot time; and,
 - `user_params.py`, which is kept as a Python script so that user-specified parameter settings can be easily read and edited.

+#### Downloading a precompiled (mpy-file) version of PublicSensors code
+Precompiled code can be downloaded from the PublicSensors website as a [zip achive](https://www.publicsensors.org/mpySensors.zip) or a [tar archive](https://www.publicsensors.org/mpySensors.tar).
+Individual files can be selected for download from the indexed directory at [https://www.publicsensors.org/mpySensors/](https://www.publicsensors.org/mpySensors/).

 #### Creating an mpy-file directory tree